makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 Africa is a key region for the development of BNPL, as it is home to a number of mobile-first countries.
 In addition, there is a large, untapped market for BNPL services in Africa.

-Africa has a youthful population, with almost [60%](https://www.citiesalliance.org/newsroom/news/cities-alliance-news/%C2%A0burgeoning-africa-youth-population-potential-or-challenge%C2%A0#:~:text=Almost%2060%25%20of%20Africa's%20population,Africa%20the%20world's%20youngest%20continent.) of the population below the age of 25.
+Africa has a youthful population, with almost <a href="https://www.citiesalliance.org/newsroom/news/cities-alliance-news/%C2%A0burgeoning-africa-youth-population-potential-or-challenge%C2%A0#:~:text=Almost%2060%25%20of%20Africa's%20population,Africa%20the%20world's%20youngest%20continent.">60%</a> of the population below the age of 25.
 This presents a major opportunity for BNPL providers to tap into Africa’s growing youth population.

 Africa also has a large unbanked population, which represents a significant opportunity for BNPL providers.
-In fact, [57%](https://thefintechtimes.com/top-african-challenger-banks-helping-the-unbanked-through-mobile-services/#:~:text=Around%2057%25%20of%20the%20population,options%20to%20serve%20its%20citizens.) of the population in Africa does not have access to formal financial services.
+In fact, <a href="https://thefintechtimes.com/top-african-challenger-banks-helping-the-unbanked-through-mobile-services/#:~:text=Around%2057%25%20of%20the%20population,options%20to%20serve%20its%20citizens.">57%</a> of the population in Africa does not have access to formal financial services.
 This provides an opportunity for BNPL providers to provide financial services to the continent’s vast population, by taking advantage of alternative data sources for approvals.

-Africa is also a mobile-first continent, with [around half](https://www.gsma.com/mobileeconomy/sub-saharan-africa/#:~:text=By%20the%20end%20of%202020,almost%2020%20million%20on%202019.) of the population using mobile phones.
+Africa is also a mobile-first continent, with <a href="https://www.gsma.com/mobileeconomy/sub-saharan-africa/#:~:text=By%20the%20end%20of%202020,almost%2020%20million%20on%202019.">around half</a> of the population using mobile phones.
 This presents a major opportunity for providers of mobile-based BNPL services.
-BNPL players include [Motito](https://motito.co/), [CredPal](https://credpal.com/), [Lipa Later](https://lipalater.com/), and [Sympl](https://sympl.ai/).
+BNPL players include <a href="https://motito.co/">Motito</a>, <a href="https://credpal.com/">CredPal</a>,<a href="https://lipalater.com/">Lipa Later</a>, and <a href="https://sympl.ai/">Sympl</a>.

 ### Motito